peteroupc/peteroupc.github.io/random.md

         - by saving the result to a file,
         - by storing the "random" numbers for the feature generating the result to "replay" later, or
         - by distributing the "random" numbers or results to networked users as they are generated, and
-3. any feature that uses such a PRNG to generate that "random" result will remain backward compatible with respect to the "random" results it generates, for as long as that feature is still in use by the application.
+3. any feature that uses such a PRNG to generate that "random" result will be consistent and deterministic, both across time and across supported hardware and operating systems, with respect to the "random" results it generates, for as long as that feature is still in use by the application.

-> **Note:** Meeting statement 3 is not exactly trivial, as it implies that the feature that generates "random" content from a seed has to be deterministic, among other things.<sup>[**(10)**](#Note10)</sup>  Using only documented PRNGs, with implementation-independent behavior that will not change in the future, can help meet the determinism requirement.  [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one such PRNG.
-On the other hand, the following are non-examples:
+> **Note:** Meeting statement 3 is not exactly trivial.<sup>[**(10)**](#Note10)</sup>  Using only documented PRNGs, with implementation-independent behavior that will not change in the future, can help.  [**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one such PRNG, but none of the following is:
 >
 > - The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for random number generation.
 > - .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has random number generation behavior that could change in the future.